Trump’s Aides Tried to Conceal His Crazy, Racist Beliefs From the Country

 This raises the question once again of why they are working for Trump at all.
 A legitimate public rationale can be made for serving the administration in certain roles.
 The federal government plays a vital role in domestic and global security, Trump is a dangerous and erratic figure, and somebody needs to try to steer him away from decisions that would provoke unalterable tragedy.
 That justification covers serving Trump as a foreign-policy adviser, or as homeland security and disaster-response officials.

-But what what justification can the domestic and political advisers offer?
+But what justification can the domestic and political advisers offer?
 Any benefit they can get by helping produce what they regard as better policies is surely offset by the cover they (and their policy successes, should they produce any) provide him.

 Suppose yesterday’s remarks had gone off as planned.
 Suppose Trump had pushed his message of infrastructure.
 Suppose further every subsequent step also worked as planned — Trump manages to build political support for the huge infrastructure build-out he campaigned upon, and created millions of jobs and the backdrops for several powerful reelection campaign ads.
 All they would have done is fulfill Steve Bannon’s dream of a worker’s party uniting economic populism with ethnonationalist grievance.
 “Shipyards, ironworks, get them all jacked up,” he told Michael Wolff after the election, “We’re just going to throw it up against the wall and see if it sticks.
 It will be as exciting as the 1930s, greater than the Reagan revolution — conservatives, plus populists, in an economic nationalist movement.”